Vavinan/tp/docs/UserGuide.md

 Parameters: Transaction ID
 Format: `edit TRANSACTION_ID`

+* The `TRANSACTION_ID` is an integer value ranges from one to the size of the transaction history (index ID of the last transaction).
 * The `TRANSACTION_ID` can be viewed using the command `list` followed by `1`.
+* Edit transaction will only update the existing entry, so it won't change the index ID of that transaction.
+  The edited transaction will still be accessible from the same index ID.

 Example of usage:
 `edit 2`

+Then the user will be asked to edit each information from that specific transaction one by one.

 ### Add an account: `add-acc`